Introduction

 -------------------------------------------------------------------------------------------

-PointPerfect supports both NTRIP protocol versions 1.0 and 2.0, automatically identifying the version used by the GNSS receiver device's NTRIP client.
+PointPerfect supports both NTRIP protocol versions 1.0 and 2.0, automatically detecting which version is used by the GNSS receiver’s NTRIP client.
+Secure connections using TLS encryption are also supported and recommended as long as the receiver’s NTRIP client is compatible with TLS.

 Here is a diagram describing the communication of RTCM via NTRIP: